 Q: Are internships only available in Indianapolis or do you have other facilities?

 A: Our laboratory-based Research and Development internships are located at our global headquarters in Indianapolis, IN.

-A: Yes, if your permanent address is more than 45 miles from Dow AgroSciences, we will arrange housing for your stay and an allowance will be granted.
-You are still responsible for a small percentage of the total housing cost.
+A: Yes, subsidized housing is available for qualified students.
+You will be responsible for a small percentage of the total housing cost.

 Q: Will I be involved in activities outside of my research project?

-A: Most definitely!
-You will participate in group meetings and attend other internal communication meetings.
-Safety is a priority, so a safety orientation and monthly safety meetings are on the agenda.
-Also, you will have the opportunity to participate in roundtable discussions with company group leaders, executives, and/or fellow scientists to get a feel for what Dow AgroSciences is all about.
-We also plan social gatherings, based upon the input of the summer interns.
+A: Definitely!
+You will participate in group meetings and have opportunities to attend various other meetings and events.
+Safety is a top priority, so a safety orientation and monthly safety meetings are on the agenda.
+You may also have the opportunity to participate in roundtable discussions with company group leaders, executives, and/or fellow scientists to get a feel for what Dow AgroSciences is all about.
+We also plan social gatherings, based upon the interest of the interns.

 Q: Will I have to give a presentation?

-A: Yes, you will be required to give a 15 minute presentation summarizing your research during your internship to an audience of R&D employees.
+A: Yes, towards the end of your internship you will be required to present a poster, summarizing your research, to an audience of R&D associates.
 In addition, since you will be part of a research team, you may be asked to present at a team/group meeting.
 These are great opportunities to polish your public speaking skills in a non-threatening environment.